Vindair/CP317-W2018-G3/documents/Subby-Design.md

 * Frontend HTML and CSS must be in compliance with the established W3C standards.

 ### 4.1.3.
 Data Storage
-*	All objects will be organized into logical groups within one or more schemas in the database to maintain data organization and manageability
+*	All objects will be organized into logical groups within one or more schemas in the database to maintain data organization and manageability.
-*	Objects with in one schema should be accessible within another schema, assuming access is permitted
+*	Objects within one schema should be accessible within another schema, assuming access is permitted.
 *	Permit flexible and robust implementation of user defined objects, such as functions, data types, indexes and operators
 *	Support a variety of data types, such as:
     * Boolean